copernicus-mogley/zkav.club/opportunities/README.md

 # Opportunities

-ZK AV Club runs on small networks of people who help recordings survive and remain usable long after the event.
+Zk Av Club runs on small networks of people who help recordings survive and remain usable long after the event.

-There are several ways to participate in ZK AV Club.
+There are several ways to participate in Zk Av Club.

 ---